KEEP US FAITHFUL IN SERVING YOU

 “Because of you we will be glad and gay,

-We come back to Our Lord:“Nobody takes my life from me: I lay it down of my own accord” (Jn 10:18).
+As Christians today we come back to Our Lord: “Nobody takes my life from me: I lay it down of my own accord” (Jn 10:18).
 “I came that you may have life and have it more abundantly” (Jn 10:10).
 But to save one’s life one must lose it (Jn 12:25). ”God so loved the world that he gave his only Son, that all who believed in him might have eternal life” (3:16).
 Writing to the Philippians St. Paul illustrates what all this looks like in practice: “Whatever is true, whatever is honourable, whatever is just, whatever pure, whatever is lovely, whatever is gracious, if there is any excellence, if there is anything worthy of praise, think of these things.
 What you have learned and received and heard and seen in me, do; and the God of peace will be with you” (Phil 3:8-9).
 This was Paul in prison, a prison from which he would never emerge, because he too would die a martyr in Rome.
-What consoling words, so different from the sad lines written by Kipling on the fate of the wasted on the western front- so achingly evoked in O What a Lovely War:

 We may wonder if people today wearing poppies know why specifically it is poppies that are being worn.
 The First War was only in its relatively early stages (1915) when John McCrae wrote that poem;